 - When you want to have full control over the content, from creation to displaying with the similar content presentation.

-There is no doubt that headless and traditional CMSs will continue to be a feature in the CMS ecosystem since they both can be very advantageous for different businesses.
+There is no doubt that both a headless and traditional CMS will continue to be a feature in the CMS ecosystem since they both can be very advantageous for different businesses.
 Headless CMS provides a more advanced and captivating solution, especially now when companies are looking for multichannel interactions with customers.
 Headless CMS ensures flexibility, scalability, and quicker integration with multiple platforms.
 At the same time, it is quite pricey and requires more upfront integration and configuration, and therefore developers who are well-versed in modern programming languages and frameworks.
 Traditional CMS is easier to use and manage because it's formed into a single platform.
 Although, it can be hard to scale and accommodate new channels.
 The decision on which content management system to choose depends on the business goals and project requirements.

 At Upsilon, we believe that chopping off the presentation layer of your content and making it accessible for more than just one platform if needed is the approach we should aim for!
 Leveraging headless CMS is the perfect way to future-proof your business and prepare for the new omnichannel era, where accessibility and reusability are a must.
-Our team of developers keeps an eye on a headless CMS and constantly broadens their knowledge and skills, so you can count on professional web development services and custom mobile app development using one of the top headless CMSs.
+Our team of developers keeps an eye on a headless CMS and constantly broadens their knowledge and skills, so you can count on professional web development services and custom mobile app development using one of the headless CMSs.

 If you have and ideas or questions, feel free to contact our business development team for a consultation.
+Upsilon has helped multiple early-stage startups and growth-stage startups build products and scale them further towards success!